 If you are T4 deficient, you may not be able to create riboflavin mononucleotide and flavin adenine dinucleotide (FAD) which are two biologically active coenzyme forms of the B vitamin.

 Thyroid hormones can be metabolized in peripheral tissue by deiodination, deamination, conjugation, and decarboxylation enzyme reactions, but again, I’m not going to bog us down with these details because today I want to offer solutions, not too much science.
-Here are a few things that your body could use to more effectively convert the T4 to T3.
+Here are a few things that your body could use to convert the T4 to T3 more.

 Your Gut Health.